Cardinal Cushing Centers: Campus

 The Cushing Center campus is located in northern Hanover on 175 acre roughly bisected by Washington Street.
 The principal administrative and service buildings are located in a cluster north of Washington Street, and include a suite of brick buildings with Georgian Revival styling, as well as two repurposed farmhouses acquired with the property.
 To the south of Washington Street, the stone Portiuncula Chapel stands on a hill between Washington and Columbia Streets, and there is a large cluster of primarily residential buildings further to its east.

 Archbishop Richard Cushing of the Roman Catholic Archdiocese of Boston was the driving force behind the creation of the center, purchasing land for its campus in 1947 after appealing to Kennedy family patriarch Joseph P. Kennedy Sr. for financial support.
 The school was modeled on St. Coletta's by the Sea, founded in Jefferson, Wisconsin in 1904 by the Sisters of St. Francis of Assisi.
 Cushing appealed to the Sisters to own and operate the facility.
 The existing farmhouses on the property, now Fatima Hall and the Culinary Arts Building, were adapted for the facility's use, and a series of brick buildings were constructed.
-Portiuncula Chapel was added in 1953.
+The Portiuncula Chapel was added in 1953.

 The center opened in 1947 with 35 children, and grew in the following decade.
 Cushing again appealed to the Kennedy family, which provided further funding for additional residential space which was added in 1957.
 Cushing remained involved in the facility until his death in 1970, and is buried on its grounds.
 The center was renamed in his honor in 1974.
 It continued to grow, with new facilities added in 1990s and 2000s, and was expanded to included facilities for adults in the 2010s.